Yanran1123/CIS3260/README.md

 **Practice**

+You already know how Microsoft was founded.
+Bill Gates and Paul Allen dropped out of college to form the company in 1975.
+It’s that simple: Drop out of college, start a company, and become a billionaire, right?
+Wrong.
+Further study reveals that Gates and Allen had thousands of hours of programming practice prior to founding Microsoft. - ["10,000 Hours of Practice"](http://www.wisdomgroup.com/blog/10000-hours-of-practice/)

  + **Lab Session**:

   + Lab session is ***highly recommended*** as it provides opportunities to ***digest and practice*** what the instructor teach in the lecture.
   + Time: Wednesday 2:30 - 4:00 PM and Friday 1:00 - 2:30 PM
   + Location: Room 100-S, J. Mack Robinson College of Business, [Map](Pic/ClassroomLocation.PNG)

  + **Assignment**:

   + The assignment is designed to (1) reinforce stduents' understanding of the key concepts of programming, and (2) develop students' capabilities to correctly apply these concepts to create, debug, execute, and test well-designed and readable applications in Java.
   + All assignments will be posted on this website (see **5.
 Schedule** for details).
   + Each student is expected to complete and submit his or her assignments in the allocated time (see **5.
 Schedule** for details).
 All assignments will be graded (see **4.
 Grading Policy** for details).